+The St. Paul AME Church is recommended as eligible for the NRHP under Criterion A (events).
+Under Criterion A, the church is significant for its association with the African Methodist Episcopal of Delray.
 The church has been a neighborhood fixture since 1928.
 Furthering its significance is that the church is still associated with its original congregation.
 Adding to the church's significance is that the church represents a modest, but intact, example of the Basilican Plan building form.
-Although having undergone modest changes, the church retains building integrity and is structurally sound.
-St. Paul AME retains integrity of location, setting, materials, design, workmanship, feeling, and association.
+Although having undergone modest changes, the church retains building integrity and is structurally

+St. Paul AME retains integrity of location, setting, materials, design, sound. workmanship, feeling, and association.

-Frank H. Beard School, 840 North Waterman Street (No use by Preferred Alternative)
+Frank H. Beard School, 840 North Waterman Street

-Originally this school, located in Springwells Township (Detroit had not yet expanded its boundaries this far), was known as Garfield School, in honor of President Garfield.
+Originally this school, then located in Springwells Township, was known as Garfield School, in honor of President Garfield.
 The present school building (Figure 5-4A and B) replaced an earlier frame structure that was so overcrowded it was declared unsafe.
 The new 12-room brick school was designed by prominent school architects Malcomson and Higginbotham in 1896, with a two-room addition completed in 1900 giving the building 14 classrooms.

-Figure 5-4A

-Frank H. Beard School, 8840 North Waterman Street

-Detroit River International Crossing Study

-In 1906, the area of Springwells Township, that included Garfield School, was annexed to the City of Detroit, which then had two schools named for President Garfield.
-To correct the situation, the school on Waterman was renamed the Frank H. Beard School in honor of the local greengrocer and florist who had served the community as a district school director for 17 years.
+Figure 5-4A Frank H. Beard School, 8840 North Waterman Street Detroit River International Crossing Study served the community as a district school director for 17 years.
 In 1984, at the time of its placement on the NRHP, the State Register of Historic Sites, and local designation by the City of Detroit, the school was one of the last 19th century elementary schools functioning in Detroit.
 Today the building serves as the Beard Early Education Center.
 There is a playlot on the north side of the property.
 No playground equipment or playlots would be used by any of the alternatives.